legal resources necessary to hold negligent facilities accountable.

 The facility Director of Nursing said the resident’s “chest x-ray should have been ordered on September 20, 2018 and obtained within 24 hours of the order.”

 Have you been injured or harmed while living at Sunset Rehabilitation and Healthcare Center?
 If so, call the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 for legal help.
-Our law firm fights aggressively on behalf of Fulton County victims of mistreatment living in long-term facilities including nursing homes in Canton.
+Our network of attorneys fights aggressively on behalf of Fulton County victims of mistreatment living in long-term facilities including nursing homes in Canton.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our skillful attorneys provide legal representation in victim cases involving nursing home abuse when it occurs in private and public nursing facilities.
 We accept all nursing home cases involving personal injury, abuse, and wrongful death through a contingency fee agreement.
 This arrangement postpones making upfront payments for our legal services until after we have successfully resolved your compensation claim through a negotiated settlement or jury trial award.